 In this post: Family room decor should be comfortable, functional and beautiful.
-These family room ideas will help you create a room that checks off all three.⇒
+These family room ideas will create a room that achieves all three.⇒

 Sometimes I feel like I spend my entire life in the family room.

 When you work from home, it’s easy to spend the whole day in one spot.
 I’m not a fan of working at a desk, so despite the fact that I decorated a lovely French Country home office, I often work for hours at a time on the family room couch.